Linting and testing

 Testing

-You can configure aider to run your test suite after each time the AI edits your code using the --test-cmd <cmd> switch.
+You can configure aider to run your test suite after each time the AI edits your code using the --test-cmd <test-command> and --auto-test switch.

 Compiled languages